 Standard CM-4: In the selection of alignment and in site design, grading plans shall demonstrate that cut and fill has been kept to a minimum consistent with the standards in this Plan.
 Generally, the overall topography of the site is not to be substantially altered.
-Development must comply with the joint Albuquerque-Bernalillo County Fugitive Dust Ordinance found in the New Mexico Administrative Code 20.11.20.
-[5]

 Standard CM-5: Replacement of boulders shall approximate the original location, angle, and surface exposure.
-Revegetation to approximate original cover with appropriate native or naturalized plants as identified in Chapter 4 General Regulation B - Plant List A is required within 90 days of project completion.
+Revegetation to approximate original cover with appropriate native or naturalized plants as identified in Chapter 4 General Regulation B - Plant List is required within 90 days of project completion.
 A deviation may be granted by the Planning Director or his/her designee if the type of vegetation or time of year make revegetation within 90 days impossible.
 For infrastructure projects on public lands, the construction company shall post a warranty bond effective for three years after completion of the infrastructure work to insure successful revegetation.